susiexsun/churn_analysis/README.md

 ![GBR model](http://s24.postimg.org/7zq7l6m9h/gbr_analysis.jpg)

 This model still needs a lot of work.
-Had we had more time, our first action would be to do more feature engineering.
-There was also more fruitful work to be done in experimentation, which we'll cover in the next section.
+Had we had more time, we would do feature engineering.
+There was lots of interesting information that require time series analysis.
+There was also fruitful work to be done in experimentation & A/B Testing, which I cover in the next section.

 ## Next Steps